gristlabs/grainjs/docs/dispose.md

 What we should do is remove the listener when we no longer need our object.
 In GrainJS, we call this “disposing” the object.
 In addition to removing the chart from the page, we “dispose” the object, i.e. run any needed clean-up.
-In this case, we need to run `window.removeListener('resize', ...)`.
+In this case, we need to run `window.removeEventListener('resize', ...)`.
 If we remember to do that, then the callback is no longer registered, no longer triggered by window resizing, and no longer keeping references to our object or the associated DOM, so that all that memory may get garbage-collected.